jdersch/PERQemu/PERQemu/Readme-source.txt

 machine with 4- or 16K of writeable control store, a 20-bit ALU, 256 general purpose 20-bit registers, a 16-bit IO bus and just a ton of other neat features.

-CPU.cs contains the nexus of the implementation in the PERQCpu class.
-PERQCpu implements the decoding and execution logic, writeable control store, and defers to the following for subordinate tasks:
+CPU.cs contains the nexus of the implementation in the CPU class.
+CPU implements the decoding and execution logic, writeable control store, and defers to the following for subordinate tasks:
     - The "ALU" class implements the CPU's 20-bit ALU.